yatesudev/web-image-editor/README.md

 # Image Editing Tool

 ## Overview
-This project is a browser-based image editing tool developed for the course "Selected Areas of Human-Technology Interaction".
+This project is a browser-based image editing tool developed for the course "Selected Areas of Human-Computer Interaction".
 It was built using plain JavaScript, HTML, and CSS to implement basic image processing algorithms without relying on external libraries.

 <img src="example_photo.png" alt="Example Photo" width="600"/>